Skip to main content

 note

-The view of the main page of the Staking Application The view of the main page of the Staking Application
+The view of the main page of the Staking Application

-The Staking application consists of the following main parts:
+The Staking Application consists of the following main parts:

-• Top center: The navigation bar with links to the blockchain Bridge Application and Fluence NFT Collection on the Fluence Marketplace
+• Top center: The navigation bar with links to the blockchain Bridge Application

 • Top right: The button to connect your wallet to the application.
 Read more on how to connect your wallet to Fluence in this article